TadasPaplauskas/pattern-parser/README.md

 ];

-// a message you want to parse var = 'Remind me to pay the taxes tomorrow';
+// a message you want to parse var message = 'Remind me to pay the taxes tomorrow';

 // parser stops after the first match is found, so the order of patterns is important.
 // matching is case-insensitive